John Krasinski

 John Burke Krasinski (/krəˈzɪnski/; born October 20, 1979) is an American actor and filmmaker.
 He is known for his role as Jim Halpert on the NBC sitcom The Office (2005–2013), where he was also a producer and occasional director.
 He directed, co-wrote and co-starred in the 2018 horror film A Quiet Place, for which Time named him one of the 100 most influential people in the world.
 He has since written and directed the sequel A Quiet Place Part II (2020).

 Krasinski has appeared in the films Leatherheads (2008), Away We Go (2009), It's Complicated (2009), Something Borrowed (2011), Promised Land (2012), and 13 Hours: The Secret Soldiers of Benghazi (2016).
 He directed and starred in the comedy-drama films Brief Interviews with Hideous Men (2009), The Hollars (2016) and IF (2024).
-From 2018 to 2023, he played the title character in the Amazon Prime Video thriller series Jack Ryan, where he was also an executive producer.
+From 2018 to 2023, he played the title character in the Amazon Prime Video thriller series Jack Ryan, and served as an executive producer for it.

 Krasinski has also performed voice-over work in animated and documentary films, including in Monsters University (2013).
 He established a production company, Sunday Night Productions, in 2013.
 For co-creating the reality show Lip Sync Battle (2015–2019), he received three nominations for the Primetime Emmy Award for Outstanding Structured Reality Program.
-He is married to English actress Emily Blunt, with whom he has two daughters.

 Early life and education

-John Burke Krasinski was born on October 20, 1979, in the Boston suburb of Newton, Massachusetts, the youngest of three boys of nurse Mary Clare (née Doyle) and internist Ronald Krasinski.
+John Burke Krasinski was born on October 20, 1979, in Newton, Massachusetts, a suburb of Boston.
+His mother, Mary Claire (née Doyle), is a nurse, and his father, Ronald Krasinski, is an internist.
+He is the youngest of their three children, all of whom are boys.
 His mother is of Irish ancestry, and his father is of Polish descent.
-He was raised Catholic.
+He is Catholic.

 Krasinski made his stage debut as Daddy Warbucks in a sixth-grade school production of the musical Annie.
 He co-starred in a satirical play written and cast by his future The Office co-star B. J. Novak when they were high school seniors.
 Krasinski and Novak graduated from Newton South High School in 1997.

 Before entering college, Krasinski taught English as a foreign language instructor in Costa Rica for six months.
 While there, he saved a woman from drowning when she was caught in a rip tide at a beach in Manuel Antonio National Park.
 Krasinski said that what he learned from his mother, who was a lifeguard, helped him save the woman.

-Krasinski attended Brown University, where he studied English and playwriting, and wrote an honors thesis, "Contents Under Pressure."
+Krasinski attended Brown University, where he studied English and playwriting, and wrote an honors thesis, "Contents Under Pressure".
 He graduated from Brown in 2001.
 At Brown, he was a member of the sketch comedy group Out of Bounds and helped coach youth basketball at the Gordon School in East Providence, Rhode Island.
 He then attended the National Theater Institute in Waterford, Connecticut.